Make changes to a premises licence.

 There is a sample site notice for variation in our pdf guidance notes (273 KB) .

 If you apply by post, you'll also need to give notice of your application and copies of documentation on the same day that you make the application to the responsible authorities.

 What happens next

 There's a 28 day representation period from the date you apply.
-After this has ended if there havent been any representations from responsible authorities or relevant persons, then well grant the licence.
-Well issue the licence shortly after.
+After this has ended, we'll grant the licence if:

-If there's representation from a responsible authority or relevant persons then the licensing committee Go to https://democracy.bristol.gov.uk/mgCommitteeDetails.aspx?ID=136 (opens new window) will need to look at your application.
+If there's representation from a responsible authority or relevant persons, the licensing committee Go to https://democracy.bristol.gov.uk/mgCommitteeDetails.aspx?ID=136 (opens new window) will need to look at your application.

-Well arrange a hearing with the licensing committee within 20 working days from the representation period end date.
-If a hearing is held a licence will be granted, granted with some extra conditions or refused.
+We'll arrange a hearing with the licensing committee within 20 working days from the representation period end date.
+If a hearing is held a licence will be either:

-Tacit consent applies to premises licences variation this means that you can assume your application has been granted after the 28 day consultation period has ended unless youve heard from us that there have been representations from responsible authorities or interested parties.
+Tacit consent applies to premises licences.
+This means you can assume your application has been granted after the 28 day consultation period has ended, unless you've heard from us that there have been representations from responsible authorities or relevant persons.

 Please contact us before using the licence, to make sure no representations have been made.